You Can Listen to This Article Here |

 Placement

 Dirty washing hampers close to the washing machine and a care area next to the dryer that allows you to fold clothing to be put away in the appropriate room.
-Again, if you are lucky enough to space in this room, consider how you will dry items such as using a clothes airer so as not to shrink anything in your dryer.
-Have all of your applicable accessories placed in ideal locations, i.e., shelving with detergents above the washing machine and lint balls and dryer sheets on top of the dryer, and so on.
+Again, if you are lucky enough to have space in this room, consider how you will dry items such as using a clothes airer so as not to shrink anything in your dryer.
+Have all of your applicable accessories placed in ideal locations, i.e., shelving with detergents above the washing machine, lint balls and dryer sheets on top of the dryer, and so on.

 Use Wall Space

 Your walls aren’t just for images.
 You can use this space to clear items off the floor.
-How about a hanging unit to hold your ironing board so it is off the floor when not in use and you can maximize space.
+How about a hanging unit to hold your ironing board so it is off the floor when not in use and you can maximize space?

 A coat rack can give you added drying and hanging space for longer items such as housecoats, outdoor coats, and even blankets without them being in the way on the floor.
 Mount airers on the wall can be folded away or even on the ceiling to increase drying areas.

-Brighten up your laundry room by adding Laundry Room Wall Decals and pictures to give the space some personality.
+Brighten up your laundry room by adding Laundry Room Wall Decals and pictures to give the space personality.

 Add a Closet